ReSpace: Text-Driven Autoregressive 3D Indoor Scene Synthesis and Editing

-Representing scenes via SSR follows previous work in the sense that objects can be simplified by a collection of positioned 3D bounding boxes.
-We show a visualization in Figure \ref{fig:lay-viol} (A), with blue boxes for objects and red small red cubes for ceiling and floor room bounds.
-Existing work on indoor scene synthesis does not study or report layout violations extensively; it reports `out-of-bounds' as the ratio of scenes that have objects partially out-of-bounds \cite{ccelen2024design}, or object-intersections via Intersection-over-Union \cite{hu2024mixed} or average volume intersection \cite{ccelen2024design} on 3D bounding boxes.
-However, bounding-box-based metrics are unable to accurately evaluate realistic object placement (e.g., chair and table in Figure \ref{fig:lay-viol} (A)) or provide an accurate signal of violations.
-We introduce the Voxelization-Based Loss (VBL), a novel geometry-aware evaluation metric that is defined as follows:
+Representing scenes via SSR follows previous work in that objects are simplified as a collection of positioned 3D bounding boxes, visualized in Fig.~\ref{fig:lay-viol} (A) with blue boxes for objects and red cubes for ceiling and floor room bounds.
+Existing work on indoor scene synthesis does not study layout violations extensively --- reporting only the ratio of scenes with objects partially out-of-bounds \cite{ccelen2024design}, or object intersections via Intersection-over-Union \cite{hu2024mixed} or average volume intersection \cite{ccelen2024design} on 3D bounding boxes.
+However, bounding-box-based metrics cannot accurately evaluate realistic object placement (e.g., chair partially under table in Fig.~\ref{fig:lay-viol} (A)) or provide fine-grained violation signals.